-The term Ancient, or Archaic, Greece refers to the time three centuries before the classical age, between 800 B.C. and 500 B.C.—a relatively sophisticated period in world history.
-Archaic Greece saw advances in art, poetry and technology, but most of all it was the age in which the polis, or city-state, was invented.
+The term Ancient, or Archaic, Greece refers to the years 700-480 B.C., not the Classical Age (480-323 B.C.) known for its art, architecture and philosophy.
+Archaic Greece saw advances in art, poetry and technology, but is known as the age in which the polis, or city-state, was invented.
 The polis became the defining feature of Greek political life for hundreds of years.

 Each of these poleis was an independent city-state.
 In this way, the colonies of the Archaic period were different from other colonies we are familiar with: The people who lived there were not ruled by or bound to the city-states from which they came.
 The new poleis were self-governing and self-sufficient.